We Need to Recognize that We Are All Saints and We Are All Sinners

 The core truth that the InterGroup Understanding books point towards is the fact that our instincts shape our thinking, our emotions, our behaviors, and our beliefs.
 We need to understand each of them so that we can use them in enlightened ways to steer our lives to being caring, supportive, extremely well informed, and mutually supportive people.

 We need that knowledge about that entire process so we can have that power over our own lives and to help the people we care about with their lives.

 Peace could be a good part of that agenda.

 We need to commit to an inclusive and fully informed Peace Movement for America.
 This website outlines what that movement might look like.

 We need to begin the process by agreeing to accept other people into that process who might have sinned in that past.

-Knowledge is power.
-Let’s give ourselves that power and accept that we are all saints and all sinners and are now choosing saintly values to guide our lives.
+Let’s give ourselves that power and let’s accept that we are all saints and we are all sinners and we are now choosing saintly values and behaviors now to guide our lives.